jrouwe/JoltPhysics/Docs/Samples.md

 ### Vehicles

-This categories shows vehicles created through the VehicleConstraint.
+This category shows vehicles created through the VehicleConstraint.
 These vehicles use ray- or shape casts to detect collision with the ground and simulate a vehicle with an engine, gearbox, differentials and suspension.

 |[![Vehicle Demo](https://img.youtube.com/vi/A_gvLH4KKDA/hqdefault.jpg)](https://www.youtube.com/watch?v=A_gvLH4KKDA)|
 |:-|